Dr Sue Ann Holland

 Sue Ann has served the Abilene community as well as her profession by serving on several Boards.
-She’s served as president of the local chapter Big Country Speech, Language, & Hearing Association, president of the Texas Academy of Audiology, secretary of the YMCA; chairman of the Disability Resources, Inc. Boards.
+She’s served as president of the local chapter of the Big Country Speech, Language, & Hearing Association, president of the Texas Academy of Audiology, secretary of the YMCA, and chairman of the Disability Resources, Inc. board.

 Born in Philadelphia and predominantly raised inDallas, Abilene has been Sue Ann’s home for almost forty years.
 She and her late husband Jay (who also worked at Holland Hearing Center) have one daughter, Ashley, two grandsons, Jason and Evan, and now great granddaughter Amayah Jaylynn.
 The entire family has grown up with a passion for high school and college football.
 Jay & Sue Ann enjoyed travels to Africa where they developed a “home away from home,” which Sue Ann continues to visit.

 - A.T.
 Still University, Arizona School of Health Sciences, Doctorate in Audiology, June 2007

 - University of Texas at Austin Master of Arts, May 1980

 - University of Texas at Austin, Bachelor of Science in Communication Disorders, 1978